vacuumheattreat-topimage

 Vacuum Heat Treatment

 To obtain a perfect control of the thermal performance of its furnaces, ECM manufactures its own molybdenum resistors.
-This allows its furnace to have excellent repeatability of processes, a mastery of temperatures and the best treatment quality.
+This allows furnaces to have excellent repeatability of processes, a mastery of temperatures and the best treatment quality.

 All furnaces manufactured by ECM Technologies respond to strict quality standards.
 Moreover, additional certifications such as the AMS2750 for aeronautics, CQI9 for automotive are available, and a high level of automation can be reached thanks to ECM Technologies’ in-house robotics department.